deis/deis/client/README.rst

 Deis comes with out-of-the-box support for Ruby, Python, Node.js, Java, Clojure, Scala, Play, PHP, Perl, Dart and Go.
 However, Deis can deploy anything using Docker images or Heroku Buildpacks.
 Deis is designed to work with any cloud provider.
-Currently Amazon EC2 and Rackspace are supported.
+Currently Amazon EC2, Rackspace, and DigitalOcean are supported.

 Why Deis?